 Recycled Fabrics and the Circular Economy

-The circular economy is based on the elimination of the notion of waste and instead operatives within a closed-loop system which allows for the maximum reuse of material.
-In this case, recycled fabrics support this model as they serve the use of material and hence do not leave it to the landfill.
-The fashion sector’s adoption of this model brings it one step closer to achieving a complete circular economy, where no waste is created, and only natural materials are used.
+The circular economy eliminates the notion of waste and operates within a closed-loop system.
+This system allows for the maximum reuse of materials.
+In this context, recycled fabric support this model by preventing materials from ending up in landfills.
+The fashion sector’s adoption of this model brings it closer to achieving a complete circular economy.
+In this economy, no waste is created, and only natural materials are used.

 Brands Leading the Way in Recycled Fabrics